nikochiko/kausm.in/content/posts/objects-and-types-in-python.md

 ### Relationship between `object` and `type`

-There are three things about this, that are confusing when considered together:
+There are three things about this that are confusing when considered together:

 1.  `object` is a *class*
 2. All classes are objects of the type `type`.